-App-Based Feature - Service consisting of an application, optional files to be used by the application, and optional notifications directing the application to take particular actions at particular times.

-App-Based Service - Service consisting entirely of app-based features, which provide the user interface for the Service.

-Asset - Any multimedia data entity that is associated with a unique identifier and that is used for building a multimedia presentation.

-Bootstrap Signaling (Information) - Synonymous with Low Level Signaling (LLS) information implemented by the Service List Table (SLT) in support of rapid RF channel scanning and

-1 This aligns with the term and acronym defined by ITU-R.

-Service acquisition by the receiver through discovery of Service Layer Signaling (SLS) information.
+- App-Based Feature Service consisting of an application, optional files to be used by the application, and optional notifications directing the application to take particular actions at particular times. - App-Based Service Service consisting entirely of app-based features, which provide the user interface for the Service. - Asset Any multimedia data entity that is associated with a unique identifier and that is used for building a multimedia presentation. - BEST Service, BIP Service A Broadband Service Configuration as defined in Section 8.2.1.2.2, where low-level signaling is delivered via broadcast and all Components are delivered over broadband. - Bootstrap Signaling (Information) Synonymous with Low Level Signaling (LLS) information implemented by the Service List Table (SLT) in support of rapid RF channel scanning and Service acquisition by the receiver through discovery of Service Layer Signaling (SLS) information. - Broadband Configuration A Service where all Components are delivered over broadband only (HTTPS). - Broadcast Configuration A Service where all Components are delivered over ROUTE or MMT only. - Broadcast Stream The abstraction for an RF channel which is defined in terms of a carrier frequency centered within a specified bandwidth.

-- Broadband Configuration A Service where all Components are delivered over broadband only (HTTPS). - Broadcast Configuration A Service where all Components are delivered over ROUTE or MMT only. - Broadcast Stream The abstraction for an RF channel which is defined in terms of a carrier frequency centered within a specified bandwidth. - Broadcaster Application See A/344 [50]. - Byte-Range-based File Repair The method of file repair whereby in the event of incomplete file reception over broadcast delivery, the receiver, as the file repair client, calculates the byte range(s) corresponding to the missing source symbols, and uses HTTP partial GET (or nominal HTTP GET) to retrieve that data from the repair server.
-The repair server, as a conventional HTTP server, is AL-FEC unaware, and stores the file object as the resource to be returned in part or in whole according to the client request. - Coded Video Sequence Sequence parameter sets which apply to a series of consecutive coded video pictures. - Component Single media coding sequence of Segments of, e.g., video, audio, or captions. - Data Delivery Event (DDE) A Data Delivery Event (DDE) is the result of a block based MAC/PHY delivering relevant contents of a specific physical layer block to a specific ROUTE session at specific time. - DASH Client A DASH Client per the DASH-IF [12] profile. - DASH Media Presentation A DASH Media Presentation per the DASH-IF [12] profile. - DASH Media Presentation Description (MPD) A DASH MPD per the DASH-IF [12] profile. - DASH Media Segment A DASH Media Segment per the DASH-IF [12] profile
+Broadcaster Application - See A/344 [54].

+- Byte-Range-based File Repair The method of file repair whereby in the event of incomplete file reception over broadcast delivery, the receiver, as the file repair client, calculates the byte range(s) corresponding to the missing source symbols, and uses HTTP partial GET (or nominal HTTP GET) to retrieve that data from the repair server.
+The repair server, as a conventional HTTP server, is AL-FEC unaware, and stores the file object as the resource to be returned in part or in whole according to the client request. - Coded Video Sequence Sequence parameter sets which apply to a series of consecutive coded video pictures.

+Component - Single media coding sequence of Segments of, e.g., video, audio, or captions.

+Data Delivery Event (DDE) - A Data Delivery Event (DDE) is the result of a block based MAC/PHY delivering relevant contents of a specific physical layer block to a specific ROUTE session at specific time.

+DASH Client - A DASH Client per the DASH-IF [12] profile.

+DASH Media Presentation - A DASH Media Presentation per the DASH-IF [12] profile.

+DASH Media Presentation Description (MPD) - A DASH MPD per the DASH-IF [12] profile.

+DASH Media Segment - A DASH Media Segment per the DASH-IF [12] profile